AGRINFO AGRINFO logo

 Actions

 National Plant Protection Organisations (NPPOs) must work closely with stakeholders to ensure compliance with the additional CBS measures.
-Persistent non-compliance can damage a country’s trade reputation and affect broader agricultural exports.
+Persistent non-compliance can damage a country’s trade reputation and affect agricultural exports more broadly.

 Timeline